-4-H Open Enrollment: To ensure eligibility in local, state, and national 4-H competitions (including, but not limited to the Moffat County Fair, State Fair, State 4-H Shooting Competitions, Nationals 4-H Shooting Competitions, etc.) the open enrollment period for the Moffat County 4-H program will begin on December 1st (or the first Monday to follow) and will close on March 31st (if March 31st falls on a Friday, Saturday or Sunday, then enrollment will close the following Monday).
+4-H Open Enrollment: To ensure eligibility in local, state, and national 4-H competitions (including, but not limited to the Moffat County Fair, State Fair, State 4-H Shooting Competitions, National 4-H Shooting Competitions, etc.) the open enrollment period for the Moffat County 4-H program will begin on December 1st (or the first Monday to follow) and will close on March 31st (if March 31st falls on a Friday, Saturday or Sunday, then enrollment will close the following Monday).
 All forms and fees must be received by the Moffat County Extension Office during this time.
-Enrollment may be completed in-person at the Moffat County Extension Office or on the web through 4-H Online (https://co.4honline.com/).
-If members choose to enroll through 4-H Online, enrollment will not be considered complete until all fees and forms are received by the Moffat County Extension Office.
+Enrollment may be completed on the web through 4-H Online (https://co.4honline.com/).
+Enrollment will not be considered complete until all fees and forms are received by the Moffat County Extension Office.
 Enrollment forms must be signed by a legal guardian.